-For the development of the ACNLSP it is proposed to adopt the WSUD approach recommended by the Department of Water where this approach provides an improved environmental outcome.
-DOW's target of infiltrating storms up to 1 in 1 year ARI at source (dispersed throughout the drainage catchments) may be difficult to economically achieve throughout the catchment where there are highly urbanised roads, as a consequence runoff will likely be conveyed to the local low points where stormwater runoff infiltration areas will be co-located with areas of public open space.
+It is proposed to adopt the WSUD approach recommended by the Department of Water Environment and Regulation to improve overall environmental outcomes.
+DWER's target of infiltrating small events run off (first 15mm) (dispersed throughout the drainage catchments) may be difficult to economically achieve throughout the catchment where there are highly urbanised roads.
+As a consequence, runoff will likely be conveyed to the local low points where stormwater runoff infiltration areas will be co-located with areas of public open space.
 Stormwater runoff will soak efficiently into the ground and return a significant proportion of the runoff to the unconfined aquifer.

-Infiltration could also be via swales within or adjacent to road reserves, via gully pits with permeable bases, slotted drainage pipes, porous road pavements, under road storages etc. subject to the City of Wanneroo approval and consideration of whole of life costs including the ongoing maintenance.
+Infiltration could also be via swales within or adjacent to road reserves, via slotted drainage pipes, porous road pavements, under road storages etc. subject to the City of Wanneroo approval and consideration of whole of life costs including the ongoing maintenance.

 Runoff from storms up to 1 in 5 years ARI would be conveyed in an underground pipe system to low point infiltration basins consistent with the requirements of the City of Wanneroo.